Dr-Gomez/WebWeaver/README.md

 ## How It Works

-- **WebAssembly (WASM)**: Provides high-speed execution of game logic and processing-heavy tasks by compiling C/C++/Rust code into a binary format that runs efficiently in the browser.
+- **WebAssembly (WASM)**: Provides high-speed execution of game logic and processing-heavy tasks by compiling Rust code into a binary format that runs efficiently in the browser.
 (Note that rust is used out of the box, but any programming language compiled to wasm will work)

 - **WebGL/WebGL2**: Handles the rendering pipeline, providing hardware-accelerated 2D graphics to achieve smooth visuals and animations.
 WebGL2 offers additional features like improved shader support and higher precision for advanced visual effects.